smartcontractkit/documentation/CONTRIBUTING.md

 ### 2. Fix your commit message

-Next, comment or remove all of your commit messages and leave the one that describes your PR: `add doc X`, `fix page Y`, `improve docs for Z`.
-For example: `add contract addresses for X blockchain`.
+Next, comment or remove all of your commit messages and leave the one that describes your PR.

 ### 3. Force push to your branch